|GPS Coordinates for Nagagamisis Provincial Park are N49 27.3189 W84 42.11754|

 It seems as there is no end to the trees and water.
 The wet weather conditions were very favourable for the mosquito population.
 And as the saying goes "when there are horse flies the black fly season is over".
 Well, not true, they ALL found us.

 Sawmill Lake.
-This is a beautiful place to stay for a few nights next time.
+A beautiful place to stay for a few nights next time.

 Along Hwy 631